jcbhmr/gobyexample.jcbhmr.com/README.md

 - **The original is not mobile-friendly.** This is my #1 gripe.
 This website is mobile friendly.
 Thanks mdBook!
 - The original doesn't let you run code examples like [Rust by Example](https://doc.rust-lang.org/rust-by-example/hello.html).
 That's a feature that I want.
 This website has it.
 - The original doesn't have a side panel to quickly jump between pages; you have to go back to the index page.
 This website has that.
 There's also `<` and `>` buttons.
-- ~~The original doesn't have centralized community translations.~~ TODO
+- The original doesn't have centralized community translations.
+This website houses all translations in one place.
 - The original's build setup is custom & complicated.
 This website uses mdBook, mdbook-i18n-helpers, and GitHub Pages.

 ## License